Knetic/coiler/PLAN.md

 What are these contexts?
 ====

 A single build has a context.
-This context contains a dependency graph of which files require which other files, and a "symbol table" for translating calls to other imports.
+This context contains a dependency graph of which files require which other files, and a master "symbol table" for recording imports already used by other files.

 A single file has a context, too.
-This is primarily used to map the file's function terminology back to the build's terminology.
+This is primarily used to map the file's function terminology back to the build's terminology, so that all files' end up using the same import names regardless of what convention they picked when written.

 For instance, let's say we have `foo.py` and `bar.py`, which each reference functions from `baz.py`.